gordonguthrie/TheManual/docs/chapter1/first_beep_in_supercollider.md

 * `ar` means **audio rate**
 * `kr` means **control rate**

 For the moment we will stick to `ar`.
+Later on when we start building a proper synthesiser for Sonic Pi we will look again at the meaning of these.